Okay, show of hands.

 Unless you’ve been living under a rock, you’ve probably heard about the new kid on the social media block, Pinterest, a bookmarking site focused on sharing interesting photos with your friends.
-You might even heard some crazy-sounding stories about bloggers who are using it to drive an avalanche of traffic to their blogs.
+You might even heard some crazy-sounding stories about those who just started a blog and have used it to drive an avalanche of traffic to their blogs.

 But you’re probably confused.